shafraza/create-password-form-javascript/README.md

 ## Credits

 This project was created by @shafraza.
-The design, colour scheme, and style of the page were inspired by a reference page provided.
+The design, colour scheme, and style of the page were inspired by a reference page provided at 'assets/images/refrence-image.png'.